 As a public health physician, her primary mandate is to improve the health of the population that Vancouver Coastal Health serves through prevention and health promotion.
 She is responsible for communicable disease control including management of outbreaks, health protection and environmental health, community care facilities licensing, population health and public health surveillance within Vancouver Coastal Health.

-Dr. Daly was born in Toronto and obtained her medical degree from the University of Toronto in 1985.
+Dr. Daly obtained her medical degree from the University of Toronto in 1985.
 She worked as a family and emergency physician in Ontario before undertaking further specialty training at McGill University and the University of Toronto.
 She obtained a fellowship in Community Medicine from the Royal College of Physicians and Surgeons of Canada in 1992.

 In addition to providing consultation to a wide variety of health professionals and advising the public on important public health issues, Dr. Daly also teaches medical students and residents within the Faculty of Medicine at the University of British Columbia.